-So You’re Thinking Of Becoming An Intergroup Representative For Your Home Group…
+So You’re Thinking of Becoming an Intergroup Rep for Your Home Group…

 Serving as an Intergroup Representative (IGR) offers you a rewarding opportunity to share in Alcoholics Anonymous’ Third Legacy – Service